sopra-fs22-group-36/screw-your-neighbor-server/doc/m3/FS22-Group-36-M3-Report.md

 **Test class:** GameIntegrationTest [Code](https://github.com/sopra-fs22-group-36/screw-your-neighbor-server/blob/main/src/test/java/ch/uzh/ifi/hase/soprafs22/screwyourneighborserver/api/GameIntegrationTest.java) <br>
 **Test method:** change_gameState_to_playing()<br>
-**Description:** This test verifies whether all required activities have been executed after the GameState attribute's value has been set to "PLAYING" by a patch request.
-First there is a post on the game endpoint to ensure we have a game to patch (block 1).
-After that, the game is patched with a new value for the GameState attribute (block 2).
+**Description:** This test verifies whether all required activities have been executed after the GameState attribute's value has been set to "PLAYING" by a patch request, what means the game is got started.
+We do a post request on the game endpoint to ensure we have a game to patch (block 2).
 But to post a game, we first need a player instance for a valid security context (block 1).
-A patch on the game entity triggers the _handleAfterSave_ method in the GameEventHandler class which in case of a value change from "WAIT" to "PLAYING" builds up the initial game context.
-As the whole game context is returned in the response, the successful instantiation can be verified by checking the response values of the patch request (block 3).
+After these preparations, the game is patched with a new value for the GameState attribute (block 2).
+A patch on the game entity has the sideeffect _handleAfterSave_, which triggers a method in the GameEventHandler class which in case of a state change from "WAIT" to "PLAYING" builds up the initial game context.
+As the whole game context is returned in the response, the successful instantiation can be verified by checking thh values and paths to the respective endpoints in the response of the patch request (block 3).

-This test is very crucial because if the context of the game is not correctly set up, there will be unexpected behavior earlier or later during the game and it may be hard to trace back on where the error happend.
-So we decided to define clearly on what has to happen, when the game is started, by setting the GameState value to "PLAYING" and setting up an appropriate test with a large list of assertions, whether all associated entities have been created (by checking if every url path is there in the response).
+This test is crucial because if the context of the game is not correctly set up, there will be unexpected behavior earlier or later during the game and it may be hard to trace back on where the error happend.
+So we decided to define clearly on what entities have to be created, when the game is started and how the structure of the REST response will look like and to set up a test with a large list of assertions that check, whether all agreed rules are met.

     void change_gameState_to_playing() {
         // block 1